Series: Monoshizukanohi//Naruto AU

 "And you like it when I touch you."

-Outrage began to boil, and Tenzou shut up the voices in his head that told him the anger wasn't born from Sai being wrong
+Outrage began to boil, and Tenzou shut up the voices in his head that told him the anger wasn't born from Sai being wrong.
+"No I--"

 "Enough!"
 Tenzou called, slicing the air with the blade of one hand.
 "I'm not standing on this street playing games with you, Sai or Danzou or whoever the hell you are.
 You… you don't know me."
 Tenzou tried to be as gentle as he could while panic made him dizzy and memory made him sick.
 "You don't know anything about me."
 Speaking the denial helped Tenzou's resolve reform, and he knew he had to get away from this odd boy, this strange child full of the kind of darkness that Tenzou found fascinating but couldn't, shouldn't, seek to understand.
 He didn't have any light left to shine into those pits and bring them into acceptance.
 He didn't have any energy left to manage even this conversation.
 Already he was tired, wary, worried.

 "I want to know you," Sai said, and the honesty confounded Tenzou.
 It was so damned pure as to be heartbreaking.
 "I think you're beautiful."

 Tenzou didn't know he was walking backward until Sai gave chase.
 "We've not having this conversation," Tenzou declared, spinning to find an exit route.